spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 os.popen(execute).read()
 ```

-Let's start the game for the first time and test the original examples again to see what gives?
+Let's start Brood War for the first time and test the original examples again to see what gives?

 ### Run the original `example.py`